 This approach might work in Afghanistan or in China, where there are no massive cultural incentives to identify as Christian.
 But in America, even twenty years ago, Christianity was such a cultural expectation that these studies are basically useless.
 The shortcomings of these famous Barna studies were known even at the time, although perhaps not widely enough.

-Consider what has happened since: the fastest growing religious identification is the “nones”, as in, no identification.
+Consider what has happened since: the fastest growing religious identification is the “nones,” as in, religious affiliation: none.
 The ‘mushy middle’ of cultural Christianity, which was made up of mainline denominations and weak evangelicalism, basically hollow and doctrinally and morally indistinguishable from the surrounding culture, is quickly evaporating.
 What we are left with increasingly is a hard secularism on one side and a committed convictional Christianity on the other.
 It is even more like this in countries where secularism is more advanced, such as Canada where I live.
 Not too many people left here still claiming to be Christians if they aren’t personally committed to Christ.
 More recent and better-designed studies measuring the moral behaviour of believers has yielded different results, but I would still argue that this is a pretty terrible way to go about deciding if something is true.

 Regarding the nature of prayer and of God’s providence, Lobdell again makes an assumption which renders the question essentially impossible.
 He assumes that the pattern of answered prayer and the observable fortunes and sufferings of people’s lives should immediately reveal to any observer the validity of God’s existence by vindicating his claim to love his people.
 In fact he seems to demand that this be the case.
 It’s difficult to know where to begin with an assumption like this, other than to say it is utterly foreign to the whole thrust of the New Testament, but utterly consistent with a very unreflective North American way of thinking.